Get insider access

 ANC Wind Noise

 The Anker P40i have a wind reduction mode, which helps to improve its ANC system's effectiveness by reducing the 'anti-noise' created when wind interacts with mics and the ANC system.
-However, the mode is still susceptible to the angle at which the wind is blowing, and when you're not in windy conditions, leaving the mode on can impact the ANC's overall performance.
-Interestingly, you can leave Ambient mode and wind reduction mode on simultaneously and still see a reduction in the overall noise level compared to everything left off, as shown here (with the wind at 0 degrees).
+However, the mode's performance still varies depending on the angle at which the wind is blowing.
+Additionally, leaving the mode on when conditions aren't windy can impact the ANC's overall performance.
+Interestingly, you can leave 'Ambient' mode and wind reduction mode on simultaneously and still experience a reduction in overall noise level compared to all settings disabled.

 7.3